Phonological and Phonemic Awareness. What's the difference?

 For instance, a child without phonological awareness would have difficulty with the following skills: counting the syllables in cup-cake, creating rhyming words for sing or recognizing the onset and rime in c-ake.

-To keep all the skills straight in my head, I keep a quick reference sheet handy to refer to.
+To keep all the skills straight in my head, I keep a quick reference sheet handy.
 You can download it for free by clicking on the image.

 How is Phonemic Awareness different than Phonological Awareness?

-Phonemic awareness is all about the phonemes - the sounds in spoken language and how we manipulate them to make words.
-It involves isolating phonemes - the first sound in cat is /c/and manipulating phonemes: for example, change the /c/ to /b/ in cat to get bat.
+Phonemic awareness is all about phonemes - the sounds in spoken language and how we manipulate them to make words.
+It involves isolating phonemes - the first sound in cat is /c/ and manipulating phonemes: for example, changing the /c/ to /b/ in cat to get bat.

 Phonological awareness expands that skill beyond just the phoneme to include explicit teaching around onset/rime: c-at, syllables: cat has 1 syllable, and rhyming: cat, mat, bat, hat...